eternalswamix/eternalswamix/README.md

   </a>
 </div>

-I'm a software engineer passionate about exploring the intersection of technology and timeless wisdom.
-I believe in leveraging modern tech to make ancient knowledge more accessible and impactful for everyone.
+I’m a full-stack developer who enjoys blending modern technology with timeless wisdom.I love exploring how ancient knowledge can be made accessible, practical, and impactful through today’s digital tools.My goal is simple: build tech that feels meaningful, relatable, and genuinely useful.

 ---